Skip to main content

 Your department's human resources representative will provide your J-1 visitor with information about his or her workspace, email account, Cornell ID card, computer, and university and departmental hiring procedures.
 Your human resources representative will arrange an onboarding appointment, if one is required.

-J-1 visitors are also required to complete the required status activation and orientation process with the Office of Global Learning.
+J-1 visitors are also required to complete the required status activation and orientation process with International Services.

 We have issued your exchange visitor a DS-2019 form with a specific program start date.
 If the exchange visitor does not arrive, report to Cornell University, and complete the required status activation process within 30 days of the program start date, the J-1 exchange visitor’s status in the SEVIS federal database auto-terminates.